 By building a classroom community, teachers create common social experiences which help children feel connected to each other.
 The classroom community becomes a place where children share common goals, values and activities.
 Feeling interconnected and interdependent is critical in fostering positive and lasting social skills.

 A successful classroom is one where children are effective and active learners.
 SJB teachers create the structure of the classroom in order to address each child’s social-emotional, academic, and cognitive development.
 Classroom meetings are a daily part of this structure.
 Teachers help children relate positively to others, and equip them to solve problems peacefully and respectfully.

 SJB staff understands that for school age children learning needs to be active, challenging, varied, and collaborative.
 Active learning capitalizes on the eagerness to learn.
 When work is presented as achievable yet stretches each child’s ability, a child feels confident and proud when it is complete.
 Providing varied learning experiences and strategies addresses different learning styles.
 Research confirms children remember more when they know why they are learning and connect it to what they already know.
 In the process on interacting, children clarify their own thinking and can master new subject matters.

 - Assessing School Age Children’s Learning

-Authentic and ongoing assessments of the children in our program help us build a trusting, responsiveness with children and families.
-Our curriculum-linked assessments help us ensure and track a child’s progress so we can make informed decisions about how to support his/her continued learnings.
+Ongoing assessments of the children in our program help us build trusting, relationships with children and families.
+Our curriculum-linked assessments help us ensure and track a child’s progress so we can make informed decisions about how to support his/her continued learning.

 - Building a Partnership with Parents

 SJB strives to build meaningful partnerships with parents.
 Learning is a shared responsibility.
-Sharing responsibility means: the parent, the teachers, the community/environment and the child all contribute to the learning process.
+Sharing responsibility means: the parent, the teachers, the community, and the child all contribute to the learning process.